AMCN41R/blog/source/_posts/karma-aurelia-ts-systemjs.md

 I was using a combination of Karma, Mocha and Chai, Typescript, SystemJS and Aurelia, and I struggled to find much information about this specific setup.

-I perservered and finally managed to get it to work, so wanted to write down what I did for anyone else who finds themselves in the same boat.
+I persevered and finally managed to get it to work, so wanted to write down what I did for anyone else who finds themselves in the same boat.

 ## Aurelia Skeleton Project